 There’s no doubt that water is hard to come by in desert regions and wild rabbits seem to be naturally aware of this scarcity.
 But because water is so important to their bodies and they cannot do without it, wild rabbits have developed ways of conserving water in their bodies.

-In addition to getting water from the types of food that they eat such as cacti, twigs, grasses, and desert leaves, wild rabbits survive in the desert by developing water-retaining adaptation.
-For instance, wild rabbits often eat their feces so that they can get as much moisture as possible.
+Besides getting water from the types of food that they eat, such as cacti, twigs, grasses, and desert leaves, wild rabbits survive in the desert by developing water-retaining adaptation.
+For instance, wild rabbits often eat their feces to get as much moisture as possible.

 Feet and Fur

 Desert sand and land are hot.
 For this reason, rabbits have developed large feet that are covered with layers of fur.
 While feet fur is important in keeping the rabbit warm during winter, it also protects the rabbit’s delicate sole from hot sand and heat from the ground.
 Again, the rest of the rabbit’s body fur tends to be reddish-brown to offer desert camouflage.